dgehri/yubikey-signer/docs/Implementation-Summary.md

 ## Overview

-Successfully implemented a comprehensive CI/CD pipeline for the YubiKey Signer tool with multi-platform builds and automated releases for Windows, Linux, and macOS.
+Implemented a comprehensive CI/CD pipeline for the YubiKey Signer tool with multi-platform builds and automated releases for Windows, Linux, and macOS.

-## ✅ Completed Implementation
+## Completed Implementation

 ### 1. GitHub Actions Workflows